luigiantonelli/Lightweight-Conditional-Swin-U-Net-for-Medical-Image-reconstruction-and-segmentation/README.md

 Author: Luigi Antonelli

-Implementation in PyTorch (and PyTorch Lightning) of the Deep Learning architectures introduced in the Master Thesis "Lightweight Conditional Swin U-Net for Medical Image reconstruction and segmentation
+Implementation in PyTorch (and PyTorch Lightning) of the Deep Learning architectures introduced in the Master Thesis "Lightweight Conditional Swin U-Net for Medical Image reconstruction and segmentation".

 Autore: Luigi Antonelli